Tinsel Korey: Life and career

-Prior to moving to Vancouver, Korey had already appeared in some ads.
+Prior to her move to Vancouver, Korey had already found work through her multiple appearances in commercial advertisements.
 She then decided in late 2002 to move to Hollywood, but was "stopped at the border because she couldn't prove she was going to come back to Canada.
 She couldn't go home though so she called her friend and got on a flight to Vancouver and she's been there ever since."

 In 2006, Korey was given a small role as a rape victim opposite Callum Keith Rennie in the film Unnatural & Accidental, which told the story of a series of murders of mostly First Nations women.
 The film's director, Carl Bessai, recalled: "It was one of her first gigs and it was harrowing.
 She was terrified and Callum is so method, so intense.
 It was one of those moments where you watch a young actor and you think, 'This will either really give them the power to act or it will just alienate them.'"

 Korey performed as a singer at the 2008 National Aboriginal Achievement Awards.

-Korey currently lives in Los Angeles.